 So, how much is this annual gift exclusion?

-The annual gift exclusion remains at $15,000 due to its inflation adjustment in 2018.
-Married couples can combine their annual gift exclusion amounts to make tax-exempt gifts totaling $30,000 to as many individuals as they choose each year, whether both spouses contribute equally, or if the entire gift comes from one spouse.
+The annual gift exclusion increased from $16,000 to $17,000 due to its inflation adjustment.
+Married couples can combine their annual gift exclusion amounts to make tax-exempt gifts totaling $34,000 to as many individuals as they choose each year, whether both spouses contribute equally, or if the entire gift comes from one spouse.
 In the latter instance, the couple must file an IRS Form 709 Gift Tax return and elect “gift-splitting” for the tax year in which such gift was made.